dhirajpatra/torch/README.md

 # torch
-Buch of torchvision application especially for image classifications and detections
+Bunch of torchvision application especially for image classifications and detections